forceedge01/behat-sql-extension/README.md

 ```

 Anything the DSL does will be done using the above methods (i.e setting keywords, outputting to debug log etc...)

+### Upgrading from version 2.x to 3.0:

+The only major change in version 3.0 is the introduction of the SQLHistory object.
+Just set the constructor object and that should be it.